tutorly/sherlock/README.md

 ### Program Files
 main.py -> Runs the program.

-session.py -> Contains the `session` class that manages the bot as it loops through the three stages (Scrape, Validate, Communicate).
+botn.py -> Contains the `Bot` class that manages the program as it loops through the three stages (Scrape, Validate, Communicate).

     1. scraper.py -> scrapes the SPU webpage, handles server errors, formats data, and pushes result to sheets.